2019ChenGong/DPImageBench/README.md

 - [ ] Privimage automatically edit the semantic selective classifier.

-- [ ] Clear model/PE/guided-diffusion
+- [x] Clear model/PE/guided-diffusion (kc: this folder has been ignored)

 - [ ] DP-LDM and DP-LORA share the same config, imagenet and places365 confused.